-The 5,332,965 shares of the Public Company's common stock which HEMG holds that are not pledged to Aspen are subject to a Lock-Up/Leak-Out Agreement which (i) restricts sales of all common stock until 12 months from the Reverse Merger closing.
+The 5,157,465 shares of the Public Company's common stock which HEMG holds that are not pledged to Aspen are subject to a Lock-Up/Leak-Out Agreement which (i) restricts sales of all common stock until 12 months from the Reverse Merger closing.
 Commencing on the 12 month anniversary of the closing of the Reverse Merger and until 12 months thereafter, HEMG and Spada, collectively, are, in any given week, allowed to sell, transfer or otherwise dispose of up to 5% of the total trading volume for the Public Company's common stock for the prior 10 trading days not including any days in the week of sale.
 The current directors of the Public Company also signed Lock-Up/Leak-Out Agreements at the same terms as the HEMG Lock-Up/Leak-Out Agreement.

 Although Mr. Spada is believed to have devoted his full-time services to Aspen, there is no evidence he ever received any salary.
 For 2010 and 2011, Aspen paid \$655,191 of personal expenses on behalf of Mr. Spada.
 Aspen issued to Mr. Spada and HEMG two 1099s in relation to 2011 for \$119,800 and \$320,935, respectively.
 No 1099s were issued to HEMG or Mr. Spada prior to 2011, and the difference was added to the loan receivable.
+The Public Company will issue Mr. Spada additional 1099s for each of the years he borrowed the funds.